-The Northstar Fire Department is willing to work with owners, designers and contractors on the front end of a project (during the inception or design phase) to hopefully spot and correct any fire and life safety code deficiencies before a formal submittal or the project “breaking ground”.
+The Northstar Fire Department is willing to work with owners, designers and contractors during the inception or design phase to hopefully spot and correct any fire and life safety code deficiencies before a formal submittal.
+Simply email Division Chief Jason Gibeaut at email@example.com to discuss the possibility of a preliminary review.
+However, for the purposes of a formal submittal, NFD requires an applicant to first submit to Placer County before submitting plans to NFD for review/approval.

-We are now accepting digital plans in PDF format (preferred method) by email.
-Plans are reviewed and processed during normal business hours Monday-Friday.
+4. The submitted application and plans are then reviewed and processed during normal business hours Monday-Friday.
 Approximate time for reviewing plans is 7-10 business days.

-Plan review and mitigation fees will be determined once the construction documents have been received.
-All fees must be paid prior to the review/approval of the construction documents and before sign-off with Placer County.
+6. Plan review and mitigation fees will be determined at the completion of the review.
+All fees must be paid prior to NFD signing-off with Placer County and its permit process.

 2016 CBC Chapter 7A Section 706A.3 prohibits ventilation openings on the underside of eaves and cornices.
 Exception: The enforcing agency may accept or approve special eave and cornice vents that resist the intrusion of flame and burning embers.
 You can search for vents by using the search by number option and looking for 8165 at https://osfm.fire.ca.gov/divisions/fire-engineering-and-investigations/building-materials-listing/bml-search-building-materials-listing